aerb/aerb.github.io/content/posts/fail-fast.md

 In some contexts this type of code is fine, but in most it is not.
 It is a silent failure, which is the worst type of failure!

 # What is `null`?
 First what is a `null` Tribble?
 While Kotlin certainly supports richer ways of communicating errors, it comes from the tradition of Java and C, so usually uses `null` to represent the absence of a thing.
-From the perspective of `getTribble()` this is an error, since it's only purpose is to return a tribble. `tribble == null` is essentially short for `ERROR_NO_TRIBBLE_FOUND`.
+From the perspective of `getTribble()` this is an error, since its only purpose is to return a tribble. `tribble == null` is essentially short for `ERROR_NO_TRIBBLE_FOUND`.

 # Types of Errors
 When thinking about error handling I find it useful to split errors into two categories: recoverable, and non-recoverable [^note-on-rust].
 There’s “Hey something came up, but we kinda foresaw this, so here’s how we’re going to make it right”, and then there’s “The server got hit by lightning”.
 Where exactly to draw this line is debatable but for my purposes here, I consider non-recoverable means “There is no sensible way to proceed at this time” (non-recoverable does not mean non-retryable)

 [^note-on-rust]: Rust makes this exact distinction in its [error handling](https://doc.rust-lang.org/book/ch09-00-error-handling.html)

-Depending on context if `ERROR_NO_TRIBBLE_FOUND` is considered recoverable then we might be ok here.
+Depending on context, if `ERROR_NO_TRIBBLE_FOUND` is considered recoverable then we might be ok here.
 The function returns `ERROR_NO_TRIBBLE_FOUND` and the caller says “Oh, ok. `makeNewTribble()`”.

 If the error is non-recoverable however the code above can be very insidious.
 Maybe a Tribble *has* to exist in this state, and its absence suggests something very unexpected.
 We may have arrived here because of programming error, maybe network error, or maybe the server was hit by lightning.

 # The Worst Type of Bug
 Now consider the example in this context: